D2jc/DSC-Capstone-Project/README.md

 ## Results

-You may also look at purely the results of my findings of all the Station IDs with the most congestion located in ```results/MTA_results/mta_findings.txt``` which is a txt file.
+You may also look at only the results of my findings of all the Station IDs with the most congestion located in ```results/MTA_results/mta_findings.txt``` which is a txt file.

 # DE-HNN Paper Reimplementation